NaturalIntelligence/nimnjs/README.md

 ## Support
-I need your expert advice, and contribution to grow nimn (निम्न) so that it can support all mazor languages.
-Please join the [official organization](https://github.com/nimndata) on github to support it.
-And ask your friends, and colleagues to give it a try.
+Join the [official organization](https://github.com/nimndata) on github to support it.
 It can not only save bandwidth but speed up communication, search and much more.

 ## Users
 List of applications and projects using Nimn.
 (Raise an issue to submit yours)